Microsoft OneDrive Document Editing

 Enable Workflow OneDrive Editing

-To allow users to access OneDrive from cards on a specific workflow phase:
+To allow internal and vendor users to access OneDrive from cards on an eNegotiate phase:

 - Click to edit the workflow phase where users will edit drafts using OneDrive.